Multithreading Interview Questions In Java

 What are synchronized methods and synchronized statements?

-Ans: Overriding Synchronized methods are methods that are used to control access to an object.
+Ans: Overriding Synchronized methods control access to an object.
 A thread only executes a synchronized method after it has acquired the lock for the method’s object or class.
 Synchronized statements are similar to synchronized methods.
 A synchronized statement can only be executed after a thread has acquired the lock for the object or class referenced in the synchronized statement.

 What is the difference between pre-emptive scheduling and time slicing?

-Ans: Under pre-emptive scheduling, the highest priority task executes until it enters the waiting or dead states, or a higher priority task comes into existence.
+Ans: Under preemptive scheduling, the highest priority task executes until it enters the waiting or dead states or a higher priority task comes into existence.
 Under time slicing, a task executes for a predefined slice of time and then re-enters the pool of ready tasks.
-The scheduler then determines which task should execute next, based on priority and other factors.
+The scheduler then determines which task should be executed next based on priority and other factors.

 What is synchronization, and why is it important?

-Ans: Synchronization is the mechanism that ensures that only one thread is accessed the resources at a time.
-Without synchronization, one thread can modify a shared object while another thread is in the process of using or updating that object’s value.
-This often leads to significant errors.
+Ans: Synchronization is the mechanism that ensures that only one thread accesses the resources at a time.
+Without synchronization, one thread can modify a shared object while another thread is using or updating that object’s value, which often leads to significant errors.

 Can a lock be acquired in a class?

-Ans: Yes, a lock can be acquired on a class.
+Ans: Yes, a lock can be acquired in a class.
 This lock is acquired on the class’s Class object.

 What’s new with the stop(), suspend() and resume() methods in JDK 1.2?